mojomast/gemini-nano-banana-discord-bot/README.md

 ### 1. Invite the Bot

-To add Slop Bot to your Discord server, you'll need to create an invite link from the Discord Developer Portal:
+To add gemini-nano-banana-discord-bot to your Discord server, you'll need to create an invite link from the Discord Developer Portal:

 1. Go to https://discord.com/developers/applications
 2. Select your bot application